 If you have a rental car it’s a perfect way to get around in Puerto Viejo.
 All the roads are paved and you can easily visit the places mentioned in this blog post.
 However, if you came with the public bus, there are still plenty of options to get around.
 The buses drive all the way down to Manzanillo, and you can also get to Cahuita National Park with the bus.
 But, if you want to explore more inland, for example to the Bri Bri waterfalls, or your accommodation is located outside of the centre of Puerto Viejo, then you can also rent a scooter or bicycle.
 These are unfortunately not cheap options.
 Below you can see the prices as they were in March 2021.

 Best places to eat in Puerto Viejo

-In Puerto Viejo you can taste a fantastic combination between typical Costa Rican food mixed with the Caribbean cuisine.
+In Puerto Viejo you can taste a fantastic combination of typical Costa Rican food mixed with Caribbean cuisine.
 From our 3 months traveling through Costa Rica we have had, without a doubt, the best food in Puerto Viejo!!
-Here our favourite places to eat in Puerto Viejo.
+Here are our favorite places to eat in Puerto Viejo.

 - Stashu’s Con Fushion

 If you want to explore the best of Costa Rica, then it is highly recommended to book a tour.
 During most of these tours you will combine a few locations on one day so you can see the diversity that Costa Rica has to offer.
 Because of Costa Rica’s popularity, it is highly recommended to book your tours in advance as it is likely that tours sell out.
 So don’t wait with booking until you get to Costa Rica.
 Choose your favorite tours here and secure your booking!
 All of these tours include air-conditioned transport with hotel pick up and drop off, certified guides and sometimes also lunch and entrance fees.
 You can reserve now and pay later, with cancellation up to 24 hours in advance to receive a full refund.